Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects: Sensitivity analysis based on three ratio-type sensitivity paramters

 PI identifies $\mu_{01}(X)$ and $\mu_{00}(X)$ by equating them to each other.
 A sensitivity analysis replaces PI with a \textit{sensitivity assumption} that allows $\mu_{01}(X)$ and $\mu_{00}(X)$ to differ from each other.
 The assumption is indexed by a \textit{sensitivity parameter} indicating how and to what degree they differ.
 To accommodate different outcome types (binary, bounded, unbounded) and different conceptualizations of how $\mu_{01}(X)$ and $\mu_{00}(X)$ may differ, we consider different parameterizations.
 The following assumptions use an odds ratio (OR), a generalized odds ratio (GOR) and a mean ratio (MR) sensitivity parameter.
 In all of them, $\rho=1$ recovers the PI case.

-for some range of $\rho$ that is considered plausible.
+for some positive range of $\rho$ that is considered plausible.

-As mentioned earlier, a challenge with A4-MR \cite[first used in][]{Ding2017} is that with a binary (or a bounded) outcome it may predict out of range.
-This parameter is more suitable if the outcome is single-signed and unbounded.
-Since most outcomes are practically bounded, the range of $\rho$ in A4-MR should be carefully selected to avoid predicting extreme $\mu_{0c}(X)$ values.
+As mentioned in Section~\ref{sec:relatedwork}, a challenge with A4-MR is that it may predict out of the outcome range.
+For an example, consider an outcome on a 0 to 7 scale.
+Suppose that for some covariate value $x$, $\mu_0(x)=5$ and $\pi_1(x)=0.3$.
+Then a sensitivity MR value of 1.69 would imply $\mu_{01}(x)>7$.
+A4-MR is thus more suitable if the outcome is single-signed and unbounded.
+Since most outcomes are practically bounded, if using A4-MR, the parameter range should be carefully selected to avoid predicting extreme $\mu_{0c}(X)$ values; we will discuss this in Section~\ref{sec:calibration}.

 For binary outcomes, we propose A4-OR, the assumption that within levels of $X$ (i)~the odds of the outcome for compliers is $\rho$ times that for noncompliers, or equivalently (because ORs are symmetric), (ii)~the odds of being a complier for those with the outcome is $\rho$ times that for those without the outcome.
-Unlike A4-MR, A4-OR predicts $\mu_{0c}(X)$ within $[0,1]$.
+A4-OR predicts $\mu_{0c}(X)$ within $[0,1]$.

 More generally, for outcomes bounded on both ends, we propose A4-GOR, a generalization of A4-OR.
 (A4-OR is a special case with $l=0$ and $h=1$.)
 Figure~\ref{fig:gor-visualization} shows the connection between $\mu_{00}(X)$ and $\mu_{01}(X)$ for several GOR values.
 If the outcome range varies with $X$, the bounds can be made $X$-value-specific, i.e., $l(X)$ and $h(X)$.
-A4-GOR predicts $\mu_{0c}(X)$ within the specified bounds.
+A4-GOR always predicts $\mu_{0c}(X)$ within the specified bounds.
 For a non-binary outcome, however, A4-GOR may still contradict with the observed outcome distribution in ways that are not obvious, e.g., predicting $\mu_{0c}(X)$ values far from where the outcome mass is concentrated.

 \begin{remark}[Exponential tilting connection] A4-OR can be equivalently expressed as